Applications Open

 If successful, you will be supported on your journey to be a future patient safety researcher driving improvement in your clinical/non-clinical environment.
 You will receive expert supervision and mentorship from our research staff where you will agree your placement objectives and identify development/support needs to help you prepare your competitive career development funding application.
 The NIHR Career Development Awards and Fellowships provide further funding opportunities at pre-doctoral, doctoral, post-doctoral or senior investigator level career stages for you to continue to develop on your research journey.

-You will have access to GM PSRC team meetings and events, including Academic Career Development Training Seminars and national PSRC SafetyNet training opportunities.
+You will have access to the NIHR GM PSRC team meetings and events, including Academic Career Development Training Seminars and national PSRC SafetyNet training opportunities.

 Many of our team have backgrounds in health and care which may be helpful if you are interested in balancing research and practice in future a clinical academic career.